-The Board of Trustees awards the degrees of Bachelor of Arts, Bachelor of Science in Engineering, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science and Bachelor of General Studies to students who have completed the degree requirements of a school or college.
+The Board of Trustees awards the degrees of Bachelor of Arts, Bachelor of Science in Engineering, Bachelor of Fine Arts, Bachelor of General Studies, Bachelor of Music, Bachelor of Science, and Bachelor of Social Work to students who have completed the degree requirements of a school or college.
 Students can find their degree requirements in the section of the Undergraduate Catalog devoted to their school or college.

 The University requires all students to complete at least 120 credits toward the degree.
 Some schools require more than 120 degree credits for graduation.

 The University requires that all students have a cumulative grade point average (GPA) of at least 2.0 at the time of graduation.
 However, some of the schools and colleges require higher averages.
 Students should refer to their school or college requirements to determine the minimum cumulative GPA required.

 It is expected that advanced course work in the major will be completed in residence.
 Students must earn a minimum of thirty credits in residence toward a degree at the University, though particular schools and colleges may require more.
 Courses taken at the University and through the University’s Education Abroad and Early College Experience programs are all deemed in-residence.
 Students desiring to transfer credits should be aware of residence requirements in the individual schools and colleges, and should request necessary permissions in advance.
 Students seeking exceptions to any additional residence requirements of a school or college must petition the dean or director of the appropriate program from which they will earn their degree.

 Student Health Services sends health report forms to entering students.
 Students’ physicians must sign these forms signifying that the student is free from active tuberculosis and immunized against rubella and measles.
 Students must complete the forms and return them directly to the University Health Services before registering.